 Inspections are conducted when the applicant or their contractors are performing pre-construction activities that support the NRC’s future ITAAC closure verification.
 Resident inspectors will communicate with the applicant and its contractors to determine when they will be performing applicable activities.
 All pre-construction inspection activities should be coordinated through Region II staff.

 Region II staff will identify pre-construction activities that are ongoing both in proximity to the construction site, and at remote locations.
 Inspection of the applicant’s oversight of pre-construction activities that are ongoing in proximity to the construction site will primarily be conducted by the construction resident inspector staff.
-Inspection of pre-construction activities that are ongoing at remote locations will require coordination between Region II staff and prior to initiation of the inspection activities.
+Inspection of pre-construction activities that are ongoing at remote locations will require coordination between Region II staff, Division of Reactor Oversight (DRO) and the Vogtle 3 & 4 Project Office (VPO) prior to initiation of the inspection activities.
 NRC oversight of most pre-construction activities that occur at remote locations (i.e., vendors) should be accomplished through vendor inspections.
 There should be minimal impact to the contractor during the inspection.
 Unexpected events, such as a delay in contractor activities or revisions to the scope of the contractors activities may result in changes to the proposed inspection activities.

 For the purposes of evaluating the applicant’s oversight of pre-construction activities, the inspector should primarily focus on appendices of this IP that address procurement of contractor items and services, and oversight of contractor activities.
 In conjunction with the applicable appendices in this IP, the inspector may be informed by the IP 65001 series of inspection procedures that apply to the contractor activity being inspected (e.g., welding).